-7763 A silk kakemono (hanging scroll) painted in ink and colour with a Shō Kannon seated in kekka fuza (lotus position) on a lotus pedestal raised on a four-legged dais, holding a renge (red lotus) in her left hand.
+7763 A silk kakemono (hanging scroll) painted in ink, colour, gold and kirikane (thinly cut gold leaf) with a Shō Kannon seated in kekka fuza (lotus position) on a lotus pedestal raised on a four-legged dais, holding a renge (red lotus) in her left hand.
 The right hand is in segan-in mudra, the gesture of dispensing favours for the well-being of the world.
 The head is adorned with kebutsu crown at the base of a tall top-knot and she is wearing an elaborately decorated necklace and armlets.

 Japan 16th century Muromachi period

 Scroll: H. 203cm x W. 100cm (80” x 39½”)